ontio/ontology/README.md

 - `tools/sigsvr`: (optional)Ontology Signature Server - sigsvr is a rpc server for signing transactions for some special requirement.detail docs can be reference at [link](./docs/specifications/sigsvr.md)

 ### get from release
+- You can download latest ontology binary file with  curl  https://dev.ont.io/ontology_install  | sh .

-You can download at [release page](https://github.com/ontio/ontology/releases).
+- You can download other version at [release page](https://github.com/ontio/ontology/releases).

 ## Server deployment
 ### Select network